Eigenvalue falls in thin broken quantum strips: Introduction

 The outline is as follows.
 In Section \ref{SectionSetting}, we start by defining the geometry and introduce the notation.
-Section \ref{SectionNumerics1} is devoted to the presentation of first numerical experiments to get some intuition on the phenomena.
-In Section \ref{SectionNFPb}, we detail the properties of the near field operator which plays a key role in the analysis.
+Section \ref{SectionNumerics1} is devoted to the presentation of first numerical experiments to get some intuition of the features of the spectrum of our problem.
+In order to perform the asymptotic analysis as $\eps$ tends to zero, in Section \ref{SectionNFPb} we detail the properties of the near field operator obtained by zooming at $O$ and which plays a key role in the analysis.
 Then in Section \ref{SectionAsymptoAlpha}, we state and prove the first main result of the article, namely Theorem \ref{MainThm1}, where we deal with the asymptotics of the eigenvalues as $\eps$ tends to zero at a fixed angle $\alpha$.
-We complement the numerics in Section \ref{SectionNumericalResults} and explain there also how to compute the threshold angles.
-Section \ref{SectionModelPb} contains the main originality of the paper: we derive model problems describing the transition of the spectrum for angles varying around threshold angles.
-The results are encapsulated in Theorems \ref{ThmModel1} and \ref{ThmModel2} where we work respectively around positive threshold angles and around the null angle.
+This allows us to identify particular angles, the critical angles, where the relevant 1D limit model consists in imposing a Neumann condition at $O$ and not a Dirichlet condition as in the generic case.
+We complement the numerics in Section \ref{SectionNumericalResults} and explain there how to compute these critical angles.
+Section \ref{SectionModelPb} contains the main originality of the paper: we derive model problems describing the transition of the spectrum for angles varying around the critical angles.
+The results are encapsulated in Theorems \ref{ThmModel1} and \ref{ThmModel2} where we work respectively around positive critical angles and around the null angle.
 In Section \ref{SectionAuxRes} we prove two auxiliary results needed in the study and finally we conclude by a few remarks, listing in particular some open questions.